The 2022 Crypto Credit Crisis Explained

 A sordid tale of how a few greedy players screwed millions of retail investors

-Join 20,000+ others who get my thoughts about creators, communities, and crypto — in as few words as possible, no more than twice a month.
+Join 30,000+ others who get my thoughts about creators, crypto, and tech — in as few words as possible, no more than twice a month.

 The global crypto market has lost $1.2 trillion dollars since April 2022 and multiple crypto companies are facing bankruptcy.